 After waiting for weeks we finally had a day with good weather, open schedule, and healthy family members, so the four of us were able to head back to the Zoo this past weekend.
-Our last trip there had surprising results when a video of my youngest son playing with a sea lion gained international media attention.
+Our last trip there had surprising results when a video of my youngest son playing with a sea lion caught the attention of the media.
 It also turned into an unexpected opportunity to spread Autism Awareness (you can read about our experience here).
 My children had been anxious to go back and visit Sophie one more time before the heat of summer, and they still wanted to get a good look at Bao Bao before she got much bigger.

 My son, Alex, has been talking about Sophie for weeks and he couldn’t wait to go back and play with her.
 I wanted to prepare him for the fact that she might not “recognize” him (aka: she may not want to play with visitors that day).
 Alex has a form of Autism, and it is very important to help him be mentally prepared as much as possible for experiences, both good and bad.
 We talked about the fact that even if Sophie didn’t want to play it would still be a nice day at the zoo and we would enjoy seeing the animals.
 Secretly I prayed that he wouldn’t be disappointed, and had an ace up my sleeve.
 Actually, it wasn’t an ace, it was a shiny pink ball.